 Without further ado . . .

-There might not be many French creatures in the Monster Manual, but at least they can claim to have given D&D its most fearsome foe.
+There might not be many French creatures in the Monster Manual, but at least the French can claim to have given D&D its most fearsome foe.
 The tarrasque (one ‘r’ in the original) is a Provençal legend about a fearsome dragon-like hybrid.
 The D&D tarrasque, however, is actually much closer to a Godzilla-esque kaiju.
 The word ogre is also French, and has other cognates in D&D like ‘Orcus’ and ‘orc’.

 Update: there is some debate as to where gargoyles (‘gargouilles’) belong here.
 I include them further down, since the architectural feature pre-dates the mythological creature, but it’s a fair claim!